-This page will allow you to perform a software reboot of both the Linux Subsystem and the GPS Subsystem.
-This is normally used after a firmware upgrade but can be done anytime you wish to reset the Unison.
+This page will allow you to perform a software reboot of both the Linux Subsystem and the CDMA Subsystem.
+This is normally used after a firmware upgrade but can be done any time you wish to reset the Unison.
+You must be logged in as "root" in order to have access to these pages.